 Esler, Philip.
 Babatha’s Orchard: The Yadin Papyri and an Ancient Jewish Family Tale Retold.
 Oxford: Oxford University Press, 2017

 The author looks at four of the earliest documents from the Babatha Archive dated from 94 and 99 CE.
 The documents refer to Nabatean aristocracy and a wealthy Jew named Shimon (Babatha’s father).
-Basing his reconstruction on these documents Esler pieces together the fascinating tale of a real-estate scam over a date orchard in the city of Maoza on the eastern shore of the Dead Sea.
+Basing his reconstruction on these documents, Esler pieces together the fascinating tale of a real-estate scam over a date orchard in the city of Maoza on the eastern shore of the Dead Sea.

 Friedman, Mordechai Akiva.
 “Babatha’s Ketuba: Some Preliminary Observations.”
 Israel Exploration Journal 46 (1996): 55–76.